nbari/freebsd/jails/README.md

 ```

-If you have already have compiled the world you can just install it:
+If you have already compiled the world you can just install it:

     # make installworld DESTDIR=$D SRCCONF=/etc/src-jail.conf

 Now is a good time to go pee or getting a coffee since this will take awhile,
-basically this will create a new user land, but is compiling everything based on
+basically this will create a new user land, compiling everything based on
 your architecture and kernel.